Digital Camera Noise and Texture Measurements

 2. Camera noise measurements:

 Camera dynamic range measurements: Measurement of camera dynamic range is closely associated with measurement of camera noise.
-ISO 15739:2013 defines Digital Still Camera (DSC) dynamic range to be the ratio of the maximum exposure level that provides a pixel value below the highlight clipping value to the minimum exposure level that can be captured with an incremental signal-to-temporal-noise ratio of at least 1.
-ISO 15739:2013 specifies how to measure and report DSC dynamic range.
+ISO 15739:2023 defines Digital Still Camera (DSC) dynamic range to be the ratio of the input signal saturation level to the minimum input signal level that can be captured with a signal-to-temporal noise ratio of at least 1.
+ISO 15739:2023 specifies how to measure and report DSC dynamic range.

 The standard includes a number of important annexes: